Clockwork Angel: Cover

 The cover features Will Herondale and Tessa's Clockwork Angel charm.

 Sequel

 The sequel to Clockwork Angel is titled Clockwork Prince.
-The sequel was released December, 2011.
-The third book in the Infernal Devices series is titled Clockwork Princess and was released on March 19, 2013.
+The sequel was released December 2011.
+The third book in the Infernal Devices series is titled Clockwork Princess; it was released on March 19, 2013.

 Reception

-On October 17, 2011 Clockwork Angel nabbed the No. 1 spot on YALSA‘s ‘Teens’ Top 10′ of 2011, beating out the likes of Mockingjay by Suzanne Collins and Crescendo by Becca Fitzpatrick.
+On 17 October 2011, Clockwork Angel nabbed the No. 1 spot on YALSA's ‘Teens’ Top 10′ of 2011, beating out the likes of Mockingjay by Suzanne Collins and Crescendo by Becca Fitzpatrick.
 Clare also made an acceptance video thanking the fans who voted.